Recently we pushed an update for Xena containing improvements for partial settlements/payments. What is that and when could you use it?

 Even though partial settlements sounds like a starting headache, you don't need to be afraid.
 Xena's built-in features to handle partial payments make it easy.
 Let our system keep track of loose ends, enabling you to deliver a better service to your customers and rest assured that everything gets paid.

-To create your first fiscal in Xena and to try out partial settlementis, is free.
+Create your first fiscal in Xena and try out partial settlementis.

 Want to try Xena for yourself?Create account